Jamie Madrox (rapper): Personal life

-Madrox has kids.
+Madrox has children.
 Spaniolo is a fan of horror movies, citing the Halloween series and the Rob Zombie remake, the Friday the 13th series and the 2009 remake, The Evil Dead and Evil Dead II, The Funhouse, and Night of the Demons among his favorites.
 He also enjoys the use of supernatural styles in films.
 Spaniolo hosts a section on the Twiztid website called "At the Movies with Madrox" in which he reviews recently released movies.
-He himself has an interest in getting into acting as well, and currently has gigs booked as typecasted and background characters.
+He himself has an interest in getting into acting as well, and currently has gigs booked as typecast and background characters.

-He is also an avid fan of comic books, and has attended multiple conventions such as Wizard World Chicago.
-Spaniolo has noted that, "I’m big into horror comics, regular comics, horror cinema, the toys, models, I love that shit.
+He is a fan of comic books, and has attended conventions such as Wizard World Chicago.
+Spaniolo has noted that, "I'm big into horror comics, regular comics, horror cinema, the toys, models, I love that shit.
 It's the fabric of what I grew up on."
-He has made multiple references to comic books in his lyrics.
+He has made references to comic books in his lyrics.
 Twiztid's internet radio show for WFKO (now airing on Psychopathic Radio) is called Ashtrays and Action Figures, alluding to Methric's love of cigarettes and Spaniolo's passion for collector items and memorabilia.

 Spaniolo is a fan of professional wrestling, and enjoys wrestling of the 1980s the most.
 He is a playable character in Eidos Interactive's video game Backyard Wrestling: Don't Try This at Home as Jamie Madrox.

 Spaniolo was arrested in Tampa, Florida on October 23, 2011, at the Days Inn on Dale Mabry Highway for possession of cannabis and possession of drug paraphernalia.
 Police found 110.6 grams of marijuana in total.
 Spaniolo, Methric (Monoxide), Rouleau (Blaze), and Picklez were released on a $2,500 bond each.